Adam Humphries Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- This season Humphries has caught 38 passes on 58 targets for 368 yards, averaging 24.5 yards per game.
+- Humphries has hauled in 368 yards (on 38 grabs).
+He has been targeted 58 times, and is putting up 24.5 yards per game.

-- Humphries has seen the ball thrown his way four times in the red zone this season, 8.0% of his team's 50 red zone pass attempts.
+- With four targets in the red zone this season, Humphries has been on the receiving end of 8.0% of his team's 50 red zone pass attempts.

-- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while running the ball 45.7% of the time.
+- The Football Team have thrown the football in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Humphries' matchup with the Eagles.